 Fill in the details below based on the instructions above for the “Critical Step Statement”

-, Step : (Write your answer here in the form of a spoken statement.
+Antonio Sorrentino, Step 4.13 : (Sampling of the cell potential at quasi-steady state conditions is necessary in order to obtain artefact free spectra .The drift of the signal could lead misleading conclusions.
+Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Section – Results